aimms/user-guide/introduction-to-aimms/collaborative-project-development/library-projects-and-the-library-manager.rst

 manner, you change the look-and-feel of multiple applications just by changing the templates in the shared library project.

+..
+C:\u\s\documentation\webui\webui\documentation\pages-in-library-support.rst

 .. warning::

   The AIMMS WinUI is deprecated, please refer to :doc:`deprecation-table`.
+  You may use the :doc:`webui/index` instead, and share your developments via a library, see `Pages In Library Support <https://documentation.aimms.com/webui/pages-in-library-support.html>`_

+..  :doc:`webui/webui/documentation/pages-in-library-support`

-  You may use the :doc:`webui/index` instead, and share the :doc:`webui/webui-json` with your fellow developers
+..
+You may use the :doc:`webui/index` instead, and share the :doc:`webui/pages-in-library-support` with your fellow developers

 .. rubric:: Adding libraries to a project